mirisuzanne/mia/content/narrators/delusions.md

 getting all hot and bothered about… nothing!
 It's like 16th century _American Pie_.

-Grandpa, the academic opera lover, would also come to my shows.
+Grandpa, the opera lover,
+would also come to my shows.
 And he generally liked them,
 but then every time
 he would suggest ways we could _explain_ the show better?
-Like if it was magical realism, he'd be like
+Like if it was _magical realism_,
+he'd be like
 "that's great,
 I love all the magic,
 but wouldn't it be more clear
 if it was just _realism_ realism?"

-Probably, yeah.
+(Probably, yeah.)

 He also would ask me about
 what classes I was taking in college, of course,